Pressone-Org/pressone-sdk-php/Readme.md

     //   ...
     // ]

-    // assign a customer to a number
+    // You can create a user and assign the user to a number using this method.
     $data = [
       "email"         => "user@pressone.co", // customer's email
       "phone_number"  => "+23408123456789", // customer's phone number